 - Four Is Death: Getting four Devils knocked you out of the game.
 Unlike its successors, there was no opportunity to lose a Devil.

-- Luck-Based Mission: The pilots used a single 64-square pattern that went very fast, and while the series began with nine patterns they got more after the aforementioned huge winner...but by June 27 went to a single 128-square pattern.
-Of course, since the light moved faster than Press, making it even less likely to be memorized.
+- Luck-Based Mission: The pilots used a single 64-square pattern that went very fast.
+The series apparently began with nine patterns (with more added following after the aforementioned huge winner), but by late June it went to a single 128-square pattern.
+The light moved faster than Press, making it even less likely to be memorized.

 - Obvious Beta: In hindsight.
 Some of Chance's elements were retained for its revivals.

 - Opening Narration:

 - Pilot #3: "Today Maggie Brown, Jack Campion, and Lynn Kline will be risking everything they've won every time they play Second Chance!
 And now here's the man who gives everyone a second chance: Jim Peck!"